World Happiness Report: Annual report topics

 The World Happiness Report has been published every year since 2012 (except for 2014).

-In addition to ranking countries’ happiness and well-being levels, each report has contributing authors and most focus on a particular theme.
+In addition to ranking countries' happiness and well-being levels, each report has contributing authors and most focus on a particular theme.
 The data used to rank countries in each report is drawn from the Gallup World Poll, as well as other sources such as the World Values Survey, in some of the reports.
 The Gallup World Poll questionnaire measures 14 areas within its core questions: (1) business & economic, (2) citizen engagement, (3) communications & technology, (4) diversity (social issues), (5) education & families, (6) emotions (well-being), (7) environment & energy, (8) food & shelter, (9) government and politics, (10) law & order (safety), (11) health, (12) religion & ethics, (13) transportation, and (14) work.

-2025 World Happiness Report

-The 2025 World Happiness Report focused on the theme of “Caring and Sharing” and its impact on global well-being.
+The 2025 World Happiness Report focused on the theme of "Caring and Sharing" and its impact on global well-being.
 It highlighted the positive correlation between caring behaviours and happiness, emphasizing the importance of social connections and also community life.

-2024 World Happiness Report
+It is also the first Report that provides a breakdown of cost-effectiveness among charities, again using WELLBYs.

 The 2024 World Happiness Report focused on happiness at different stages of life.
 Chapter 3 presents global data on child and adolescent wellbeing, whereas Chapters 4 and 5 focus on older age, covering the links between wellbeing and dementia and a deep dive into the well being of older people in India.

-2023 World Happiness Report

 The 2023 World Happiness Report was a triannual analysis of 2020–2022, heavily influenced by COVID-19 and other significant challenges.

 For the sixth consecutive year, Finland was ranked on top, followed by Denmark, Iceland, Israel and the Netherlands.
 In the top-10 rankings, Israel jumped five places, while Switzerland fell four places.
 Lithuania was the only new country in the top-20.

-2022 World Happiness Report

 The 2022 World Happiness Report included a section looking at possible genetic effects on individual happiness.

 Finland is in the top position in the world happiness report in 2022.
 Followed by Denmark and Iceland in second and third place.
 Switzerland, Netherlands, Luxembourg, Sweden, Norway, Israel and New Zealand, were among the top 10 'happiest' countries in the world Happiness, Benevolence, and Trust During COVID-19 and Beyond.

 Among 146 countries ranked by the report, Afghanistan scores the lowest point of 2.523 and was ranked as the least 'happy' country in the world in 2022.